vmware-archive/vsphere-storage-for-docker/jekyll-docs/Interop.md

+---
-# Interop with vSphere features
+title: Interop with vSphere features
+---

-The vDVS plugin works well with all vSphere features and deviations if any are as documented below:
+The VDVS plugin works well with all vSphere features and deviations if any are as documented below:

 **SvMotion/XvMotion**

-SvMotion/XvMotion is not supported for VMs that use vDVS volumes.
+SvMotion/XvMotion is not supported for VMs that use VDVS volumes.

-- SvMotion/XvMotion causes vDVS volumes to be migrated out of the datastore location and hence causing the plugin to lose access to the volume. [#1618](https://github.com/vmware/docker-volume-vsphere/issues/1618)
+- SvMotion/XvMotion causes VDVS volumes to be migrated out of the datastore location and hence causing the plugin to lose access to the volume. [#1618](https://github.com/vmware/docker-volume-vsphere/issues/1618)

 **Storage DRS**

-Storage DRS is not supported for VMs that use vDVS volumes.
+Storage DRS is not supported for VMs that use VDVS volumes.

 - Volume creation succeeds on a datastore which is in maintenance mode.
 Datastore maintenance mode is a VC feature and ESX is not aware of if any datastore is put in maintenance mode. [#1651](https://github.com/vmware/docker-volume-vsphere/issues/1651)
 - Specifying "Datastore Cluster" name during volume creation is not supported.
 Datastore clusters (as a part of Storage DRS) is a VC feature and not available on an individual ESX. [#556](https://github.com/vmware/docker-volume-vsphere/issues/556)